mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 So finally I say, “Okay, okay; that’s up to you.” *[He laughs.]* Completely give up. *[Unintelligible]* Because I, and death, and life, are all the same.
 Come and go, just the same.

 So, maybe for an arhat, his life is very peaceful, his death is very peaceful.
-But for a [Zen Master](glossary#zen-master) maybe someone says, “Would you give me some wonderful message for the disciples, because you are dying, please?
+But for a Zen Master, maybe someone says, “Would you give me some wonderful message for the disciples, because you are dying, please?
 Leave final words for us.”
 [The Zen Master] says, “I don’t want to die.” *[He laughs.]* These are the final words for him.
 That means, *watch out* – you should know the flickering lights, right in the middle of death, tapping your back, always.
 But it is not bad, it is your life.
 So, all you have to do is, please die.
 [Death is] always tapping your back.
 That’s what [the Zen Master] expressed to him.
 There is kind of humor, but it is really true.

 So, there is no time [to know] whether I can die in peace, or pain and confusion.
 I don’t know what will happen right before I die.
 Maybe I will scream, “Help!” *[He laughs, and the group laughs.]* Maybe I will scream, *[unintelligible]* *[Laughter.]* So, no guarantee, no guarantee.
 But *I know* that; that’s why I cannot ignore my life, my death.
 But I have to, anyway, move – *[he taps on the lecturn repeatedly]* – take one step, forward, one by one.
 That’s all I have to do.
 But even though I take one step, there is no guarantee before and after.
 That’s all I have to do.